ACTIVE-DUTY MILITARY AND VETERANS

 Selecting the right program

 Our degree and certificate programs prepare you for a variety of careers while also building a skillset to help you navigate life’s surprises.
-Graduation requirements are provided on this website and we also have academic advisors and career counselors ready to share helpful information as you compare and choose your preferred program.
-These individuals are familiar with the TA program and consider your unique circumstances as they provide assistance.
+Graduation requirements are provided on this website, and we also have academic advisers and career counselors ready to share helpful information as you compare and choose your preferred program.
+These individuals are familiar with the Tuition Assistance (TA) program and consider your unique circumstances as they provide guidance.
 Specific resources include:

 - The academic catalog gives specific degree requirements for each program of study.